lmaccherone/Lumenize/README.md

 * 0.4.3 - 2012-11-28 - Cleaning up doc issues
 * 0.4.2 - 2012-11-28 - Playing with using git tags for keeping old versions
 * 0.4.1 - 2012-11-28 - Playing with using git branches for keeping old versions
-* 0.4.0 - 2012-11-27
+* 0.4.0 - 2012-11-27 **Backward breaking change**
-  * **Backward breaking change** No longer required/allowed to call Time.setTZPath()
+  * No longer required/allowed to call Time.setTZPath()
   * Using JSDuck for documentation now
   * Build system now keeps old deploy versions
   * Pre-compiled directory removed
   * Bug fix for TimeInStateCalculator and snapshotArray_To_AtArray.
 They now sort (correctly). snapshotArray_To_AtArray will now also propertly remove from later ticks any entity that falls out of scope.
 Previously, deletions were not registered correctly by snapshotArray_To_AtArray.
 * 0.3.0 - 2012-10-13
   * Support for instantiating Time objects relative to now using strings (e.g. 'this day in Pacific/Fiji')
   * Added tests and fixed some bugs for timelineConfigs
-* 0.2.7 - 2012-10-10 - **Backward breaking change** to the structure of the data returned by groupBy() to match groupByAt()
+* 0.2.7 - 2012-10-10 **Backward breaking change**
+  * Change to the structure of the data returned by groupBy() to match groupByAt()

 ## MIT License ##